-The Pretrial Services program seeks to allow for the safe release from jail of defendants whenever possible between the period of arrest and court disposition, and to control the risk of failure to appear and/or commission of new crime by released defendants.
-The program comprises three distinct and important functions: (1) collecting and analyzing defendant information for use by Judicial Officers in assessing risk; (2) making recommendations to the court concerning bail bond conditions of release to address risk; and (3) monitoring and supervising defendants who are released from jail during the pretrial phase of their cases in order to manage their risk.
+The program seeks to allow for the safe release of defendants from jail whenever possible between the period of arrest and court disposition, and to control their risk of failure to appear and/or commission of new crime if released.
+The program has three distinct and important functions: (1) collecting and analyzing defendant information for use by Judicial Officers in assessing release risk; (2) making recommendations to the court concerning conditions of a defendant’s release; and (3) monitoring and supervising defendants in the community who are released from jail during the pretrial phase of their cases.

-Pretrial Specialists conduct risk assessments daily of defendants in jail awaiting their initial appearance in court.
+Pretrial Specialists conduct Risk Assessments of defendants in jail awaiting their initial appearance in court.
 Pretrial Specialists use an empirically based and statewide validated tool to predict failure of defendants to appear in court and/or re-arrest while on pretrial status.

 Value of Pretrial Services